Asher Tishler: Academic career

 Tishler also served as the director of the Eli Hurvitz Institute of Strategic Management, director of the Institute of Technology and Society, academic director of the Executive MBA program and the Kellogg-Recanati International Executive MBA program, academic director of Lahav Executive Education and the director of the Israel Institute of Business Research.

 Tishler served as a visiting professor at the University of Pennsylvania, University of Southern California and University of Iowa.

 In 2014 Tishler was appointed president of the College of Management Academic Studies, Israel's oldest and largest college, a post he held until mid 2017.

 Public and Business Positions

 Tishler is a consultant with the Israeli Ministry of Defense, where in 2012 he headed the Tishler Committee, a special committee appointed by the Minister of Defense to examine the Israeli defense budget and its management.

 He has also been consulting to the Israel Defense Forces, the Israel Electric Corporation, the Israeli Ministry of National Infrastructures, Ministry of Finance and firms in Israel, USA and Hong Kong.
+Tishler is a member of the international advisory board of Black Cube, a private intelligence agency with offices in Tel Aviv, London and Madrid.

 Tishler was and is a board member and chairman in academic and financial organizations and a member of various investment committees.